-Canadian Mountain Assessment Project Description
+Canadian Mountain Assessment

 The Canadian Mountain Assessment (CMA) addresses three fundamental questions: what do we know, not know, and need to know about Canada’s diverse and rapidly changing mountain systems?
-In answering these questions it advances key objectives of the Canadian Mountain Network (CMN), and will significantly improves our ability to identify and respond to changing conditions in Canada’s vast mountainous regions.
+In answering these questions it advances key objectives of the Canadian Mountain Network (CMN), and will significantly improve our ability to identify and respond to changing conditions in Canada’s vast mountainous regions.
 Furthermore, the assessment’s inclusive, participatory development and review procedures provide an important example of collaboration and reconciliation activities by the CMN.
 More broadly, the assessment raises the profile of mountain systems in Canadian and international research and policy contexts.
 The CMA is a critical component of advancing a comprehensive, multiple-evidence-based, and inclusive vision of Canada’s mountain systems.

-The CMA is informed by lessons learned from key regional and global knowledge synthesis endeavours (e.g. Hindu Kush Himalayan Assessment, Intergovernmental Panel on Climate Change (IPCC) reports).
+The CMA is informed by lessons learned from key regional and global knowledge synthesis endeavors (e.g. Hindu Kush Himalayan Assessment, Intergovernmental Panel on Climate Change (IPCC) reports).
 Its governance, methodology, and structure are being developed in partnership with Indigenous, scientific, and government partners, to ensure that the spectrum of stakeholder values and interests is represented in the assessment.
 The CMA is focused primarily on evaluating peer-reviewed literature and Indigenous knowledge (including narrative accounts/oral traditions), as appropriate, but also integrates insights from select grey literature.